JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * Dealing with inter-personal issues
 * Emotional intelligence, and our own emotions.

 and potentially on the way we'll pick up the first points.

 # Day 2 - Afternoon - Part 1

+Why are you passionate about open?
+Tips:

+* Connect it to you!
+* Identify what your key points are, and boil them down to their truest form.

 # Day 2 - Afternoon - Part 2
 # Day 2 - Takeaways